Many people love a cute photo or video of a dog and some marketing ‘strategies’ are doing their best to make use of that.

 Destroying your Google rankings

-Google has measures many, many factors to decide whether to show your website when someone types in a relative search term.
+Google measures many, many factors to decide whether to show your website when someone types in a relevant search term.
 And one of those factors is how long people spend on your site.

 What to do instead